composewell/packcheck/README.md

 CHECK_ENV               : [y] Treat unknown env variables as error, used with env -i BASE_TIME               : System time to be used as base for timeline reporting
 ```

+Options marked `DESTRUCTIVE!` are fine in a CI environment.
+But on a
+local machine sometimes it may not be desirable as it will change the
+state of your global cabal config, so consider that before using these options.

+By default cabal builds are done using sandboxes.
+It creates any temporary
+files or build artifacts inside `.packcheck` directory.
+See the `clean` and
+`cleanall` commands to release the temporary space.

+`stack` is automatically installed and can be used to do cabal builds as well.
+If you specify `BUILD=cabal-new` and `RESOLVER` at the same time then the cabal
+build uses stack installed `cabal` and `ghc`, both are installed automatically
+when needed.

+For pure cabal builds i.e. when `BUILD=cabal-new` and `RESOLVER` is not
+specified, `cabal` and `ghc` must be pre-installed on the system before
+building.

 ## Diagnostics